If you’ve ever sat down to Thanksgiving dinner with your family only to get pied in the face during a vicious political debate, this post is for you.

-For example, the cannabis industry is still highly stigmatized today despite the bounty of research highlighting its incredible powers and health benefits, especially in CBD-rich hemp.
+For example, the cannabis industry is still highly stigmatized today despite the bounty of research highlighting its incredible powers and health benefits, especially in hemp.
 As hemp purveyors, Bluebird often encounters outdated opinions and misunderstandings about CBD and its relationship to marijuana.
 We work hard to correct these misunderstandings when they come up, but it is a continuous process.

 If you are just beginning to use CBD or cannabis, you may encounter some pushback from relatives and friends who don’t understand.
 Here is Bluebird’s go-to strategy when discussing CBD with skeptics:

 - Start with the facts.
 Many people don’t even know what CBD is, let alone where it comes from and what it does to the body.
 Truthfully, there is enough research, conjecture, and testimony on the powers of cannabis and CBD to keep anyone busy reading for the next decade at least.
 To start, though, here are some of the key points to cover:

 - CBD stands for cannabidiol, which is one of over 100 chemical compounds known as cannabinoids that are found in the cannabis plant.

 - The cannabinoids interact with the body’s endocannabinoid system, which consists of a large number neurotransmitters and cannabinoid receptors found throughout the body and brain.
 Many scientific studies have revealed that the endocannabinoid system is closely involved with the human neural, hormonal and immune systems.